Cracking or popping sounds that result from joint manipulation are mostly considered harmless.

 The most effective step toward controlling the symptoms of osteoarthritis is obtaining an early diagnosis and starting treatment as soon as possible.
 Non-surgical treatments are often sufficient for the management of physical symptoms and the preservation of daily functioning.

 Osteoarthritis treatment programs typically include a combination of medication and exercise therapy.

-- Physical therapy.
-Physical therapy provides targeted exercises that help maintain the ability to perform everyday tasks such as walking, bathing, and dressing.
+- Physical therapy: Physical therapy involves targeted exercises that help maintain the ability to perform everyday tasks such as walking, bathing, and dressing.
 Although rest is an important part of the healing process, it is important to keep up with moderate levels of activity to strengthen the muscles surrounding the damaged joint.
-Stronger muscles provide greater stability for the joint, which in turn helps reduce stress on the joint.
+Stronger muscles provide greater stability, which in turn helps reduce stress on the joint.

-- Steroid injections.
-These are often performed if the pain is moderate to severe and especially if the pain symptoms limit the patient’s ability to participate with exercises.
-When combined with physical therapy, steroid injections can offer a very important “window of opportunity” during which the patient may more fully participate with therapy because the pain is resolved or at least better controlled.
-By allowing the patient to participate with therapy, the patient may stretch and strengthen important muscles around the affected joint(s) and thereby decrease the load experienced by the joint(s) so that the inflammation and pain do not return.
+- Steroid injections: These are often performed if the pain is moderate to severe and especially if the pain symptoms limit the patient’s ability to participate in exercises.
+When combined with physical therapy, steroid injections can help aid the patient to better participate in exercises to maximize effectiveness.
+This increased participation may stretch and strengthen important muscles around the affected joint(s) and thereby decrease the load experienced by the joint(s) so that the inflammation and pain do not return.

-- Regenerative Medicine.
-Osteoarthritis is associated with the degeneration of the cartilage.
-Regenerative Medicine can potentially reverse the cartilage degeneration, leading the patient back to full health.
-Treatments such as Mesenchymal Stem Cell Therapy and Platelet Rich Plasma (PRP) Therapy may be good options for healing damaged tissue.
+- Regenerative Spine Procedures: Osteoarthritis is associated with the degeneration of the cartilage.
+Regenerative Medicine can potentially reverse or improve cartilage degeneration, give a potent anti-inflammatory effect and stimulate a healing cascade all leading the patient back to health.
+Treatments such as mesenchymal stem cell therapy and platelet-rich plasma (PRP) therapy are effective options for healing damaged tissue.